Loading...

 What is the WAVE Partnership?

-WAVE – the Water, Agriculture, Values, and Ecosystem Partnership is an organization dedicated to scaling a collective action approach to strenghten water and biodiversity management – with a focus on agri-food supply chains.
+The Water, Agriculture, Values, and Ecosystem (WAVE) Partnership is an initiative dedicated to scaling a collective action approach to strengthen water and biodiversity management with a focus on agri-food supply chains.

-We do this by bringing together farmers, buyers, retailers, governments and NGOs to create catchments in balance - whereby water inflows, outflows and storage are sustainably managed to support healthy, biodiverse ecosystems and enhance local livelihoods.
+We do this by bringing together growers, buyers, retailers, governments and NGOs to create catchments in balance, whereby water inflows, outflows and storage are sustainably managed to support healthy, biodiverse ecosystems and enhance local livelihoods.

 Learn more about the Aconcagua Project